 Streamers Without Borders

-While leading on the Doctors Without Borders Retainer, I was asked to create a brand redesign for their P2P identity on the client side.
+While leading on the Doctors Without Borders design retainer, I was asked to create a brand redesign for their P2P identity on the client side.
 They wanted to appeal to streamers of all kinds to partner with the organization for fundraising and awareness-building.
-What initially was a blue sky spec-work concept immediately became the driving concept for their P2P initiatives and identity.
+What was initially a blue sky spec-work concept immediately became the driving concept for their P2P initiatives and identity.

 Design Problem